derby-developers/api_doc/source/index.html.md

 This will create a user account for the device if the ID is not found.

-[this will be in production the first week of December]

 ### Via Refresh Token

 Once the access token has expired, get a new one using the refresh token.